 The primary purpose of Environmental Health's Water Supply Program is to ensure the safety of county public water supplies.
 There are three general types of public water supplies: community, transient non-community, and non-transient non-community.
 Community water supply sources include wells, springs, lakes, or other surface water sources.

-The Environmental Health Unit regulates the private sewage/wastewater system program.
+The Environmental Health Division regulates the private sewage/wastewater system program.
 Inspectors oversee the design and installation of new onsite wastewater treatment systems (OWTS), as well as, corrections to existing systems to ensure installation meets the standards outlined in Article IV of the Sanitary Code of the Chautauqua County Health District and New York State Code Part 75.